guidoism/escape/inspiration/jonesforth.md

         +---------|---|---|---|---|---|---|---|---|------------|------------|------------|------------+
                                                    codeword

-        (Note to those following the source of FIG-FORTH / ciforth: My `>DFA` definition is different from theirs, because they have an extra indirection).
+        (Note to those following the source of FIG-Forth / ciforth: My `>DFA` definition is different from theirs, because they have an extra indirection).

-        You can see that `>DFA` is easily defined in FORTH just by adding 4 to the result of `>CFA`.
+        You can see that `>DFA` is easily defined in Forth just by adding 4 to the result of `>CFA`.
 */

         defword ">DFA",4,,TDFA
-        .int TCFA               // >CFA         (get code field address) .int INCR4              // 4+           (add 4 to it to get to next word) .int EXIT               // EXIT         (return from FORTH word)
+        .int TCFA               // >CFA         (get code field address) .int INCR4              // 4+           (add 4 to it to get to next word) .int EXIT               // EXIT         (return from Forth word)

 /*
         COMPILING ----------------------------------------------------------------------

-        Now we'll talk about how FORTH compiles words.
+        Now we'll talk about how Forth compiles words.
 Recall that a word definition looks like this:

                 `: DOUBLE DUP + ;`